-E. Latest date by which SAT or ACT scores must be received for fall-term admission:
+Latest date by which SAT or ACT scores must be received for fall-term admission:

-Latest date by which SAT Subject Test scores must be received for fall-term admission:

-- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F.
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT.)

-- \Rightarrow Angelo State University has a "test-optional" policy for all undergraduate applicants.
-Those applying to ASU will be able to indicate if they would like their application to be reviewed without providing their ACT/SAT test scores.
-If this option is chosen, ASU will review the application using other criteria, including, but not limited to, demonstrated academic rigor, leadership, dual credit course completion, and/or college readiness.

-- G. Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G.
+Please indicate which tests your institution uses for placement (e.g., state tests):

-- ☑ SAT
+SAT

-☑ ACT
+ACT

-□ SAT Subject Tests

-□ AP
+AP

-□ CLEP
+CLEP

-□ Institutional Exam
+Institutional Exam

-☑ State Exam (specify): TSI Assessment
+State Exam (specify):

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2024, including students who began studies during summer, international students/ nonresident, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2024 who submitted national standardized (SAT/ACT) test scores.

-- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - \checkmark Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 64.43% 824
+Submitting SAT Scores

-Submitting ACT Scores 58.09% 743
+Submitting ACT Scores

-For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the freshman population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).
+For each assessment listed below, report the score that represents the 25th percentile (the score that 25 percent of the first-time, first-year population scored at or below) and the 75th percentile score (the score that 25 percent scored at or above).

-Assessment 25th Percentile Score 75th Percentile Score
+Assessment 25th Percentile Score 50th Percentile Score 75th Percentile Score

-SAT Composite 940 1,120
+SAT Composite

-SAT Evidence-Based Reading and Writing 480 580
+SAT Evidence-Based Reading and Writing

-SAT Math 470 550
+SAT Math

-ACT Composite 18 23
+ACT Composite

-ACT Math 17 23
+ACT Math

-ACT English 16 22
+ACT English

-ACT Writing - -
+ACT Writing

+ACT Science

+ACT Reading